othermod/PSPi-Version-6/rpi/README.md

 1. Insert the flashed SD card into your computer.
 2. Open the SD card folder that appears on your computer.
-3. Copy the `drivers` and `overlays` folders to the root directory of the SD card.
+3. Copy the `drivers`, `overlays`, and `services` folders to the root directory of the SD card.
 There should already be an 'overlays' folder, and you should allow them to merge.
 4. Copy the `install.sh` script to the root directory of the SD card.
 5. Safely eject the SD card from your computer and insert it into your device.